-A first draft has been completed and has been accepted as a New Work Item by IEC Technical Committee 82, Working Group 2. ("Related Resources" (below) gives an indication of the types of changes that are envisioned).
-The IEC has formed a Conformity Assessment Board (CAB) to address quality management of renewable energy systems including PV systems.
-The new CAB held their first meeting in October 2013 and is now defining the rules and committees that will guide the work toward the broader goal of ensuring quality of PV systems.
-As a small part of the effort this CAB will work with IEC Technical Committee 82 to implement the draft standard described below as a part of ensuring quality of PV systems.
+A first draft has been completed, has been accepted as a New Work Item by IEC Technical Committee 82, Working Group 2, and is being reviewed as a Committee Draft. ("Related Resources" (below) gives an indication of the types of changes that are envisioned).
+The IEC has formed IECRE to define a process for certifying PV systems to ensure appropriate component quality and appropriate system design, installation, and operation.
+IECRE is now defining the rules and committees that will guide the work toward the broader goal of ensuring quality of PV systems, see the description of the work of Task Group 11.
+As a small part of the effort IECRE will work with IEC Technical Committee 82 to implement the draft standard described below as a part of ensuring quality of PV systems.
 The community is encouraged to begin using the draft now and to provide feedback to either the International PV QA Task Force or to the IEC Standards Committee.

 Proposal for a Guide for Quality Management Systems for PV Manufacturing: Supplemental Requirements to ISO 9001-2008 — This technical specification provides a guideline for PV module manufacturers to produce modules that, once the design has proven to meet the quality and reliability requirements, replicate such design at an industrial scale without compromising its consistency with the requirements.